Chubb no longer manufactures household locks, but we can replace it with a like-for-like lock made by Union, Yale or ERA.

 There are many different anti-snap locks on the market, but we recommend the Yale anti-snap lock as we believe it is the most secure.
 Our engineers can quickly install a new lock for little cost.

 The Yale lock also has anti-pick, anti-bump, anti-screw, and anti-drill protection options and is BSI Kitemark Approved – a symbol of quality and performance.
 It also meets the TS007 1 Star protection grade, is guaranteed for 10 years, and comes with 3 keys.

-This is not a lock in itself but is powered by a euro cylinder lock.
+This is not a lock-in itself but is powered by a euro cylinder lock.
 A multi-point locking mechanism is a line of bolts down the edge of a door that extends into the frame when the key is turned to lock it.
-This mechanism is often found on uPVC and composite doors, and on patio and French doors.
+This mechanism is often found on uPVC and composite doors, and on the patio and French doors.